 Don't be disappointed when scheduled to meet with a staff member instead of the elected official.
 Staff members are just as important and informative as members of Congress, and their influence and importance should never be underestimated.
-Members of Congress always receive reports of constituent visits to staff members, including how organized the individual or group was.
+Members of Congress always receive from staff members reports of constituent visits, including how organized the individual or group was during the visit.